datacommonsorg/data/scripts/us_epa/superfund/site_hazards/README.md

     ```
 #### Notes
 The dataset has only observations for 1 year, and hence when visualized you will see a single data point.
+This dataset requires a StatisticalVariable definition, which is found in the [statvar.mcf](statvar.mcf) file.